alanjones2/Alan-Jones-article-code/sqlpandas/draft.md

 The list is now in ```rows```.
 Not quite as concise as Pandas.

-But we want the unique values from this list of winners and in Pandas this is straightforward:
+But the list we have containes many duplicates as the same party may have won many seats.
+So, what we want are the unique values from this list of winners and in Pandas this is straightforward:

     partiesdf = election_df['first_party'].unique()

 We just use the ```unique()``` method to filter the result and this is what we assign to the variable ```partiesdf```.

-In SQL we use the ```DISTINCT``` keyword in the query to produce the same effect.
+In SQL we use the ```DISTINCT``` keyword in the query to produce the same result.

     query = """
         SELECT DISTINCT first_party